 The incarcerated are our brothers and sisters-broken angels.
 Many of the women were sexually, physically or mentally abused as children or a victim of domestic violence.
 They have huge self-esteem and self-worth issues and the prison system continues that cycle and then expects them to come out and be healthy productive members of society.
 To prepare these women for going back into society, they should be treating them with dignity and respect, be building their self-esteem and self-worth and teach them job skills that are relevant to today's society.
 Prison causes a form of PTSD.
 It is horrific the way we treat other human beings sometimes.
-And if you say that saying, "if you can't do the time, don't do the crime", then you have missed the point and it is easy to dismiss the atrocities of the justice system and the prison system.
+And if you say that saying, "if you can't do the time, don't do the crime", then you have missed the point and it is easy to dismiss the atrocities of the criminal justice system.

 BABIES ARE NOT BORN BAD-SOMETHING HAPPENS TO THAT CHILD AND WE AS A SOCIETY ARE COMPLICIT IN THAT ON MANY LEVELS.